 Participating in a workshop gives us the opportunity to be involved in a much larger field.
 Witnessing and representing other people's family dynamics expands our awareness and gives us a deep sense of belonging to something bigger.
 We all belong to a family system.
-Being exposed to another's relationship can be moving and healing.

 Family Constellations work is a deep transformational process that can be of benefit to everyone involved.

 "These workshops have the capacity to touch everyone involved.
 As an observer, seeing other people’s work may activate your own issues.
 Holding the circle and respectfully witnessing a constellation is deeply touching.
 We all have the capacity to relate to each other’s issues and recognise that we all suffer from the same universal wounds.
 This work is about connectedness, about compassion, and about love, healthy love."

 A Family Constellations workshop is a moving ceremony where participants can represent members of the family of the client.
 After positioning them in relation to one another, the client sits down while the constellation develops.
 The representatives become aware of perceptions, feelings and urges that belong to the family members being represented.
 Entanglements surface and the client gets a clear image of the forces that shape his family group.
 With interventions and healing sentences the tension in the sytem can be released and family members can find a better place.

 A typical constellation follows these steps: